 Yes, beginning with the class of 2028.
 Lafayette is among a small number of top colleges and universities eliminating or lowering the loan burden of students from families with incomes under $200,000.
 The mechanics are folded into the need-based aid package — apply with the CSS Profile and FAFSA by the deadlines.

-Lafayette is one of just 3 schools with that treatment.
+Lafayette is in the small minority (14 schools share this category).
 That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Sources used on this page